Page-bottom layout change on the way. Details here.

 - Arkham's Razor: See Badass.
 Which tale of teen rebellion is true?
 Only kindergarten teacher Lily's, where she painted herself as basically an Expy of Omar and the scourge of the neighborhood.

-- Also invoked in "Lobster Crawl," when Robin appears at the Laser Tag game dressed as Lara Croft.
+- Invoked in "Lobster Crawl," when Robin appears at the Laser Tag game dressed as Lara Croft.

 - Bathroom Stall Graffiti: In "Time Travelers", Marshall writes Robin's number on the mensroom at McLarens to get back at her for having a drink he invented named after her.
 Robin appears to do the same in retaliation, but when Marshall goes to the ladies' room to see, he finds a long, eloquent apology written on the whole wall.
 As he gets to the end, it is revealed that it was really a trick to have Marshall get caught in the ladies room.